-In this post, you will examine the entirety of the thirteenth chapter of the book of Genesis, where the subjects are Abram e Lot si dividin (Abram and Lot separate) and promessis a Abram (promises to Abram).
+In this post, you will examine the thirteenth chapter of the book of Genesis, where the subjects are Abram e Lot si dividin (Abram and Lot separate) and promessis a Abram (promises to Abram).
 The Friulian for promise is la promesse; the expression to make a promise, then, is fâ une promesse.

 If you are arriving on this site for the first time, begin your study of the Friulian language here.